Star Wars: Episode II – Attack of the Clones: Plot

-On Geonosis, Obi-Wan discovers a Separatist gathering led by Count Dooku, who is developing a droid army with Trade Federation Viceroy Nute Gunray and ordered the attempts on Padmé's life.
-Obi-Wan transmits his findings to the Jedi Council but is captured by Separatist droids.
-Dooku meets Obi-Wan in his cell and explains his role in the Confederacy of Independent Systems' formation, while implying that the Sith Lord Darth Sidious is in control of a large portion of the Galactic Senate.
-He then invites Obi-Wan to join him and stop Sidious.
-When Obi-Wan refuses, Dooku claims that Obi-Wan's late master and Dooku's former apprentice Qui-Gon Jinn would have, had he been alive.
-Meanwhile, Senate Representative Jar Jar Binks proposes a successful vote to grant emergency powers to Chancellor Palpatine, allowing the clone army to be authorized.
+On Geonosis, Obi-Wan discovers a Separatist gathering led by Count Dooku.
+He is developing a droid army with Trade Federation Viceroy Nute Gunray, who ordered the assassination attempts on Padmé Amidala.
+Obi-Wan reports to the Jedi Council but is captured by Separatist droids.
+Dooku meets Obi-Wan in his cell and reveals that the Republic is under the control of the Sith Lord Darth Sidious.
+He invites Obi-Wan to help him stop Sidious, but Obi-Wan refuses.
+Senate Representative Jar Jar Binks proposes a successful vote to grant emergency powers to Chancellor Palpatine, allowing the clone army to be officially mobilized as the military of the Republic.

-Anakin and Padmé head to Geonosis to rescue Obi-Wan, but Anakin loses his lightsaber in the Geonosian droid factory before being captured by Jango.
-In an arena, Dooku sentences the trio to death at the hands of the Reek, the Nexu and the Acklay, but they are saved by a battalion of clone troopers led by Yoda, Mace Windu, and other Jedi; Windu beheads Jango during the ensuing battle.
-Obi-Wan and Anakin intercept Dooku, and they engage in a lightsaber duel.
-Dooku injures Obi-Wan and severs Anakin's right arm, but Yoda intercepts and defends them.
-Dooku uses the Force in an attempt to kill Anakin and Obi-Wan to distract Yoda and escapes to Coruscant, where he delivers the plans of a super-weapon to Sidious.
-The Council is left disturbed by Dooku's claim of Sidious controlling the Senate.
-As the Jedi acknowledge the beginning of the Clone Wars, Anakin is fitted with a robotic hand and marries Padmé in a ceremony on Naboo, with C-3PO and R2-D2 as witnesses.
+Anakin and Padmé head to Geonosis to rescue Obi-Wan, but Jango captures them.
+Dooku sentences the trio to be killed by alien beasts in their arena.
+A battalion of clone troopers led by Yoda, Mace Windu, and other Jedi suddenly arrive.
+Windu confronts Dooku and beheads Jango during the ensuing battle.
+For their part, Obi-Wan and Anakin intercept a fleeing Dooku and engage in a lightsaber duel.
+Dooku injures Obi-Wan and severs Anakin's right arm; Yoda intervenes and defends them.
+Dooku attempts to collapse a structure on Anakin and Obi-wan during the duel, forcing Yoda to save them and allowing Dooku to escape via his Solar Sailer to Coruscant and deliver the schematics for a superweapon to Sidious.

+As the Jedi acknowledge the beginning of the Clone Wars, Anakin is fitted with a cybernetic arm and elopes with Padmé on Naboo with R2-D2 and C-3PO as their only witnesses.